-Every MBA student will maintain a portfolio of his/her work as MBA students.
+Every MBA student will maintain a portfolio of his/her work as a MBA student.
 A student's portfolio will contain at least one sample of work selected by the course instructor for each required upper-level course.
 The student is free to select additional samples of his or her work from upper-level courses.
-The intent of the portfolios is to act as documentation of one's academic progress through the MBA process.
+The intent of the portfolio is to act as documentation of one's academic progress through the MBA process.